Patrick Snyder: Political career

 In 2023, the majority of the Wisconsin Supreme Court flipped due to the election of justice Janet Protasiewicz.
 The new court took up a new redistricting lawsuit in 2023 and struck down the legislative maps that the Court had adopted in 2022.
 Under pressure from the court, the Legislature and governor agreed on a new map in early 2024.
 The new map returned the 85th Assembly district to something closer to its shape prior to 2022, but removed Snyder's home, Schofield, from the district.
 Snyder accused Democratic governor Tony Evers of gerrymandering him out of his district.
 Under the new map, Snyder resided in the 87th Assembly district, along with fellow Republican incumbent James W. Edming.
 Rather than running for election in the new district, Snyder announced he would rent an apartment in Wausau in order to maintain residency in the district.

 Under the new maps, the 85th Assembly district is projected to be one of the most competitive districts in the state.
 In the general election, Snyder faces Democratic county supervisor Yee Leng Xiong, a leader in Wausau's Hmong community.

 The district was also at the middle of a controversy over ballot drop boxes—optional stationery bins similar to mail boxes offered for voters to drop off their completed absentee ballots prior to election day.
 New Wausau mayor Doug Diny had campaigned against the use of ballot drop boxes, but he had no direct authority over the program.
 The city clerk, Kaitlyn Bernarde, supported by the city council president, decided to implement a new ballot drop box outside Wausau's city hall.
 Within 24 hours, Diny personally removed the drop box from the grounds.
 After a series of accusations, a new drop box was installed a week later and bolted to the ground.
 The incident is being investigated by the sheriff's department from neighboring Portage County.
 Snyder's 2024 Democratic opponent, Xiong, noted that Snyder contributed to Diny's campaign; he has called on Snyder to denounce Diny for his unilateral action.

 Personal life and family

-Patrick Snyder married his wife, Shawn, in 1981; she works as a registered nurse.
+Patrick Snyder married his wife, Shawn, in 1980; she works as a registered nurse.
 They have two adult children.
+His daughter works as a legislative aide for a democratic Wisconsin State Assembly member.